Master of Arts in Professional Mental Health Counseling

 Qualified applicants will be invited to interview with Professional Mental Health Counseling faculty.
 Selection will be based on initial faculty review of completed applications.
 Application reviews will begin in February, and we will attempt to give 3 - 4 week notice for invitations to the campus interviews.

-On-campus group interviews are generally held in March.
+On-campus group interviews are generally held in late February and early March.

 Applicants invited to interview who live within a four hour driving radius of Portland are expected to attend an on-campus interview.
 Applicants outside of the driving radius may request a virtual interview.